apache/camel/components/camel-azure/camel-azure-files/readme.md

 A set of problems with mvn generate:

-  - CAMEL-19379 unclear error message
+  - CAMEL-19379 unclear error message (Resolved & closed)
-  - CAMEL-19385 `src/generated/.../component/generate-meta-please` workaround
+  - CAMEL-19385 [Windows] generate Error loading other model.
+Reason: FirstVersion is not specified.

 While cloning the fork in Github Desktop, I had selected "I want to contribute mode", and it updated upstream to fork's upstream i.e. https://github.com/apache/camel.git